-Confluence is registered with the SEC as an investment adviser.
-Registration of an investment adviser does not imply any level of skill or training.
+Confluence is registered with the SEC as an investment adviser under the U.S. Investment Advisers Act of 1940.
+Registration as an investment adviser does not imply any level of skill or training.
 The oral and written communications of an investment adviser provide you with information to use in your determination of whether to hire or retain an adviser.
 Additional information about Confluence is available on the SEC's website at www.adviserinfo.sec.gov.
 Clients can search this website by using our name or by using a unique identification number known as a CRD number.
 The CRD number for Confluence is 146019.